Central League (1900)

-The Central League was a minor league baseball league that operated sporadically from 1903–1917, 1920–1922, 1926, 1928–1930, 1934, and 1948–1951.
+The Central League was a minor league baseball league that operated sporadically in 1900, from 1903–1917, 1920–1922, 1926, 1928–1930, 1934, and 1948–1951.
 In 1926, the league merged mid-season with the Michigan State League and played under that name for the remainder of the season.
 The Central League later reformed in 1928.

+The Central League hosted teams from 37 cities over its six decades of league play.
+Teams from the states of Indiana, Illinois, Michigan, Ohio, Pennsylvania and West Virginia were represented.

 Minor League class history

 Before the current minor league baseball classification system was introduced in 1963, minor leagues/teams were classified from Class D up to Class Triple-A. The following is a list of the various classifications that the Central League had during its years of operation: